Grown in the Flathead

 Sit down in the warmly appointed dining room and you’ll find other classic hits on the menu (along with one of the most extensive beer lists anywhere).
 But if you’re hungry for something you won’t find at home, two words: yak burger.

 That’s just one of several standout entrees made from local ingredients on the menu at the Main Street restaurant.
 And Hop’s is hardly the only place in town with unusual regional flavors on the menu.
-Just down the street, on its shaded outdoor deck the 406 Bar and Grill serves up sliders made from locally raised buffalo.
+Just a couple blocks away, on its shaded outdoor patio the Desoto Grill serves up a sausage platter with locally raised elk.
 The breakfast buffets at the Hilton Garden Inn and Holiday Inn Express offer fresh, locally grown produce.
-And even the Kalispell Grand Hotel uses Wheat Montana flour in its homemade dog biscuits.
+And the Kalispell Grand Hotel even uses Wheat Montana flour in its homemade dog biscuits.

 And, at least during late summer, it’s hard to find a restaurant in town that’s not doing something interesting with the area’s famed Flathead cherries and fresh mountain huckleberries.